Discover Amsterdam

 Amstelland Green Area

 Not every city can boast access to open meadows and green pastures of grazing cows just a stone’s throw from the centre.
-Follow the Amstel south and you’ll arrive in the tranquil Amstelland Green Area.
-The kilometres of dykes and polders are popular with walkers, joggers and cyclists or you can take a scenic boat cruise up-river.
+Follow the Amstel River south, and you’ll arrive in the tranquil Amstelland Green Area.
+The kilometres of dykes and polders are popular with walkers, joggers and cyclists, or you can take a scenic boat cruise upriver.
 Open-water recreational areas such as Gaasperplas and Ouderkerkerplas are a haven for watersports enthusiasts.
-Picture-perfect villages such as the Ouderkerk aan de Amstel are bursting with cosy restaurants and sunny cafe terraces.
+Picture-perfect villages like Ouderkerk aan de Amstel are bursting with cosy restaurants and sunny cafe terraces.

 Ilperveld